Expensify/App/docs/articles/expensify-classic/policy-and-domain-settings/tax-tracking.md

 If your Workspace is not connected to an accounting system, go to Settings > Policies > Group > [Workspace Name] > Tax to enable tax.

 # Tracking Tax by Expense Category
-To set a different tax rate for a specific expense type in the Workspace currency, go Settings > Workspaces > Group > [Workspace Name] > Categories page.
+To set a different tax rate for a specific expense type in the Workspace currency, go to Settings > Workspaces > Group > [Workspace Name] > Categories page.
 Click "Edit Rules" next to the desired category and set the "Category default tax".
 This will be applied to new expenses, overriding the default Workspace currency tax rate.